danyangzz/IJCAI2021-GSPL/README.md

 # IJCAI2021-GSPL
 This is the code for

-A Succinct Kernel Model for Group-Sparse Subspaces Learning of Multiview Data
+GSPL: A Succinct Kernel Model for Group-Sparse Subspaces Learning of Multiview Data

 Danyang Wu, Jin Xu, Xia Dong, Meng Liao, Rong Wang, Feiping Nie, Xuelong Li